sbresnahan/localBlastTutorail/README.md

+# Local BLAST tutorial using a custom sequence database

-# Install conda and required packages in bash/terminal
+## Install conda and required packages in bash/terminal

 Download and install [miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Then, open terminal and create a new environment called "BLAST" to install [BLAST+](https://blast.ncbi.nlm.nih.gov/doc/blast-help/downloadblastdata.html#downloadblastdata), [seqkit](https://bioinf.shenwei.me/seqkit/), and [fastx-toolkit](http://hannonlab.cshl.edu/fastx_toolkit/).
 Remember to activate your BLAST environment whenever you use these tools.